vortex314/mqtt2serial/README.md

 ```
 Have fun.
 ## Implementation details
-- The Arduino sends out continously every x seconds a loopback message on which it also subscribes : dst/device/system/loopback:true
+- The Arduino sends out continously every x seconds a loopback message on which it also subscribes : *dst/device/system/loopback:true*
-- This enables to detect if the there is an E
+- This enables to detect if the there is an E2E connection with the broker.
+- If no response is received it will send out also repetitively the subscribe command to *dst/device/#*
+- As long as there is no loopback and subscr
 ### LM4F120 Launchpad
 <img src="https://github.com/vortex314/mqtt2serial/raw/master/doc/stellaris.jpeg" width="200" title="Stellaris Launchpad 5$">